AllianceAuth-Apps/aa-taskmonitor/README.md

   - Which tasks failed the most?
   - How much backlog do I have in task queue over time?
 - Admins can export all task logs to a CSV file for further analysis with 3rd party tools (e.g. Google sheets)
+- Command line utility to manage task logs and queue directly

 ## Screenshots